-This was a retrospective study, which covered the antenatal cases in the hospital between May 1, 2006 and April 30, 2008.
+This was a retrospective study which covered the antenatal cases in the hospital between 1st May 2006 and 30th April 2008.
 A total of 2500 pregnant women attended the antenatal clinic within the study period.
 All the antenatal records with complete sociodemographic variables, HIV, HBV, HCV, and syphilis screening results were used for the study.
 All antenatal women whose mothers were HBV or HIV carriers were excluded.
-This study was approved by the Ethics Committee of the University of Nigeria Teaching Hospital (UNTH), Enugu.
-All the antenatal records were thoroughly reviewed and 1239 of them met the inclusion criteria while 1261 of them did not.
-A pretested data extraction form was used to obtain information on the sociodemographic status, parity, screening for HIV, hepatitis B surface antigen (HBsAg), syphilis and HCV from the antenatal records.
+The study was approved by the Ethics Committee of University of Nigeria Teaching Hospital (UNTH), Enugu.
+All the antenatal records were thoroughly reviewed, and 1239 of them met the inclusion criteria while 1261 of them did not.
+A pretested data extraction form was used to obtain information on the socio demographic status, parity, screening for HIV, hepatitis B surface antigen (HBsAg), syphilis, and HCV from the antenatal records.
 The data were extracted by two trained assistants.

-Hepatitis B surface antigen and antibodies to HCV were determined using Clinotech diagnostic enzyme linked immunosorbent assay (ELISA) test kits (Clinotech Laboratories, USA; batch/lot no. for HBsAg screening kit is F0416J2 and F0106J2 for HCV).
+Hepatitis B surface antigen and antibodies to HCV were determined using Clinotech diagnostic enzyme-linked immunosorbent (ELISA) test kits (Clinotech Laboratories, USA; Batch/Lot No. for HBsAg screening kit is F0416J2 and F0106J2 for HCV).
 The test sensitivity is 100% and specificity 99.7% for both HbsAg and HCV test kits.
-Syphilis was screened with Veneral Disease Research Laboratory (Clinotech Biotech Inc., California; batch/lot no. F0731J4, sensitivity 100% and specificity 99.7%).
-Antibodies to T. pallidium were confirmed with T. pallidium hemagglutination test.
-Antibodies to HIV 1 and 2 were screened with Abott Determine and Immunocomb (Alere Medical Company, Limited, Japan; batch/lot no. 54921U100, sensitivity 100% and specificity 99.5%).
+Syphilis was screened with Veneral Disease Research Laboratory (Clinotech Biotech Inc., California; Batch/Lot No. F0731J4, sensitivity 100%, specificity 99.7%).
+Antibodies to T. pallidum were confirmed with T. pallidum hemagglutination test.
+Antibodies to HIV-1 and -2 were screened with Abott Determine and Immunocomb (Alere Medical Company, Limited, Japan; Batch/Lot No. 54921U100, sensitivity 100%, specificity 99.5%).
 All reactive samples were confirmed using ELISA.

 Statistical analysis was achieved using SPSS version 17 (Chicago, IL, USA).
-Chi-square analysis was used for discrete variables and P < 0.05 were considered as statistically significant.
+Chi-square analysis was used for discrete variables and P < 0.05 were considered statistically significant.
 The results were presented in tables and simple percentages.